Generalized Spherical Neural Operators: Green's Function Formulation: Details of our model

-For WB and SWE experiments, this study uses Generalized Spherical Fourier Network (\ournetwork) with a depth of 2, which performs two spherical downsampling operations.
+For WB and SSWE experiments, this study uses Spherical Harmonic Neural Operator Network (\ournetwork) with a depth of 2, which performs two spherical downsampling operations.
 Specifically, the encoder first expands the input channel to $C$.
 In the first two \ourmodel~blocks, the spatial resolution, i.e., the number of latitudinal and longitudinal sampling points in the inverse spherical harmonic transform (ISHT), is reduced by half, while the channel dimension is doubled via MLPs and convolutional layers.

 Subsequently, the next two \ourmodel~blocks perform upsampling by doubling the number of samples in latitude and longitude while continuing to transform the channels.
 The final \ourmodel~block is used as the output layer: it projects the features back to channel dimension $C$ without applying further spatial scaling.
 The implementations of MLPs, encoders and decoders are consistent with those used in SFNONet~\citep{bonev2023spherical}.
 The kernel of all convolution operations is $1\times1$ for channel adjustment. \ournetwork~also includes three skip connections to enhance gradient flow and multi-scale feature fusion: The output of the final \ourmodel~block is concatenated with the original input; The output of the fourth \ourmodel~block is added to the input of the first \ourmodel~block; The output of the third \ourmodel~block is added to the input of the second \ourmodel~block.